-There must be good engagement between the drive motor pinion gear and the wheel rim ring gear.
+There must be good engagement between the drive motor pinion gear and the wheel ring gear.
 Both should be parallel with each other and 90° to the conveyor axle.

-- The pinion gear is 3/8" wider than the ring gear. - When installing, the drive gear surface should be offset from the wheel gear by 3/16" on each side.
+- The pinion gear is 3/8" wider than the wheel gear. - When installing, the pinion gear surface should be offset from the wheel gear by 3/16" on each side.